 Feeding ducks tomatoes may seem like a harmless activity, but it’s important to remember that tomatoes should be given in moderation.
 Their high acidity levels can potentially upset a duck’s stomach if consumed in large quantities.
 It’s better to give ducks tomatoes as a treat sometimes, not all the time as regular food.

-Give them half a tomato once or twice a week.
+Give them half a tomato once or twice a week for group of ducks.
 If you have ducklings, give them a quarter of a tomato.
 Adjust the portion for larger tomatoes.

 When feeding tomatoes to ducks, it’s important to be aware of the risks.